 Counselling in Schools service

-The Counselling in Schools service provides counselling and arts therapy to primary and secondary schools across Hertfordshire.
+The Counselling in Schools service provides counselling and art therapy to primary schools, secondary schools and colleges across Hertfordshire.

 The service works with children and young people aged 5 -19 years (up to 21 years for care leavers).
 If the young person is not at school or college, we can make arrangements to see them at another appropriate space.

-- is willing to engage in counselling / art therapy on a voluntary basis
+- When they are willing to engage in counselling / art therapy on a voluntary basis

-- is not engaged in counselling or therapy elsewhere at the time.
+- When they are not engaged in counselling or therapy elsewhere at the time.

 - All our counsellors are qualified to at least Diploma level.

-- Our arts therapists are qualified to Masters level.
+- Our art therapists are qualified to Masters level.